 - Carry an open umbrella, or a stick or small branch, above your head but do not swing it at the magpie, as this will only provoke it to attack.

 - If you are riding a bicycle, get off it and wheel it quickly through the area.
 Your bicycle helmet will protect your head, and you can attach a tall red safety flag to your bicycle or hold a stick or branch as a deterrent.

 If you know of a magpie hotspot and have been swooped once or twice in the same area, avoid that area.
 According to research, magpies can recognise your face.
 Magpies use facial recognition to repeatedly attack the same person and they may even know where an individual lives if they want to easily victimise them.

-According to a recent article on ABC online you should try and make friends with a magpie.
+According to an article on ABC online you should try and make friends with a magpie.
 They quote Gisela Kaplan, emeritus professor in animal behaviour at the University of New England and author of Bird Minds.

 Professor Kaplan is of the view that a magpie “will only swoop when he doesn’t know somebody.
 We know that magpies remember and recognise human faces and they will remember them for years,”

-Dr Kaplan said that once a magpie knew you and judged you to be a nice person, you would have earned a friend for life.
+Dr Kaplan said that once a magpie knew you and judged you to be a nice person, you will have a friend for life.